AlexanderVNikitin/tsgm/docs/guides/introduction.rst

 - **Evaluation Approaches:** TSGM provides multiple approaches for evaluating the quality of synthetic time series data.
 These evaluation methods help assess the fidelity of the generated data by comparing it to real-world time series, enabling researchers to measure the accuracy and statistical properties of the synthetic data.

-- **Built on TensorFlow:** TSGM is built on top of the `TensorFlow <https://www.tensorflow.org/>`_ deep learning framework.
-TensorFlow offers efficient computation and enables seamless integration with other TensorFlow-based models and libraries, allowing users to leverage its extensive ecosystem for further customization and experimentation.
+- **Built on Keras:** TSGM is built on top of the `Keras <https://www.keras.io/>`_ deep learning framework.
+It offers efficient computation and enables seamless integration with other TensorFlow-based models and libraries, allowing users to leverage its extensive ecosystem for further customization and experimentation.

 Augmentations